enactjs/cli/docs/building-apps.md

 In development mode, the css/less remains intact and usable, but in production mode, the `.__DEV__` css class stylings are removed.
 This allows for custom development-only styling.

 ## Isomorphic Support & Prerendering
 By using the isomorphic code layout option, your project bundle will be outputted in a versatile universal code format allowing potential usage outside the browser.
-The enact cli takes advantage of this mode by additionally generating an HTML output of your project and embedding it directly with the resulting **index.html**
+The enact cli takes advantage of this mode by additionally generating an HTML output of your project and embedding it directly with the resulting **index.html**.
+More details on isomorphic support and its limitations can be found [here](./isomorphic-support.md).

 ## Watcher Option
 Similar to the [`enact serve`](./serving-apps.md) command, the watcher will build the project and wait for any detected source code changes.
 When a change is detected, it will rebuild the project.
 The rebuild time will be significantly faster since the process can actively cache and build only what has changed.